 There had been an early rescue, however, and the possibility of better things in Church School where she was chosen as one of four to be trained and educated for domestic service.
 Then the big rescue when her father got notice of a man overseas looking for a strong wife rather than a dowry.
 Between the warning of immediate slaughter and the promise of married bliss, she believed in neither.
 Yet, without money, her prospects were servant, prostitute, convent, wife-the last one the safest.
-[Tk] The intermittent skirmishes of men against men, arrows against powder, fire against hatchet that she heard about from neighbors could not match the gore of what she had seen since childhood.
-The pile of frisky, still living human entrails thrown into a bucket and tossed into the Thames; fingers trembling for a lost torso; the hair of a woman guilty of mayhem bright with flame.
+[Tk] The intermittent skirmishes of men against men, arrows against powder, fire against hatchet that she heard about from neighbors could not match the gore of what she had seen held before the -lon's e fest the at the traines; fingers trembling for a lost torso; the hairof a woman guilty of mayhem bright with flame.
 Compared to that, death by shipwreck or tomahawk paled.
 She did not know what the settler families nearby once knew of routine dismemberment and violence, but she did not share their alarm when, three months after the fact, news came of a pitched battle or a peace gone awry.
 With the few neighbors she was soft spoken; in the meeting house she was accommodating and when they explained their beliefs she did not roll her eyes.
 It was when they refused to baptize her first born that Rebekka turned away.
 More and more it was in Lila's company that she let misery seep out.